Thomasedv/Tagger/README.md

 Keep in mind, if your songs are in a protected folder by any antivirus programs, the rename will likely fail.

-Yet to be implemented features, will be before release.
-Which i don't know when will happen, if ever, please ask if you want them.
-Nothing motives like someone actually using the program!
+Yet to be implemented features:

 * Change filtered words.
 Currently just custom words that i often encountered on some youtube videos.
 * The about menu at the top is empty and doesn't do anything atm, will link to this github eventually.
 * Ability to generate file name from tag.

+Please make an issue if you are interested in adding a feature or have a problem.
+I still use this myself, but haven't had the need for any additional features myself.

 Implementable on demand:
 * Sort/load files based one something else than file creation date.